Austin-DSA/Bylaws-Resolutions/bylaws.md

 #### Section 7.1.5.
 Membership Initiation or Dissolution of a Project Committee

-Members may initiate the creation or dissolution of a project committee for a specific purpose and duration by presenting a petition of twenty-five members at least seven days in advance of a membership meeting or convention, at which point the resolution will be considered for a vote.
+Members may initiate the creation or dissolution of a project committee for a specific purpose and duration by presenting a petition of twenty-five members at least ten days in advance of a membership meeting or convention, at which point the resolution will be considered for a vote.

 ### Section 7.2.
 Standing Committees